 For turkey patties, I like around 4 ounces per patty or ¼ pound.
 If you want more than one patty on a burger, go for it!

 How to Make Ground Turkey Burgers

-- Grab about 1/4 pound of ground turkey and form into a ball with your hands.
-Flatten out into about a 4 inch diametre.
-Note: To add extra moisture (and flavour) to your ground turkey burgers, mix in melted (and slightly cooled) butter.
+- Grab about ¼ pound of ground turkey and form into a ball with your hands.
+Flatten out into about a 4-inch diameter.

-- Season with salt and pepper on one side.
+- Season the turkey burger patties on one side.

-- Before the last minute of cook time is up, top turkey burgers with shredded cheese and place about 1 tablespoon of water in the pan.
+- Before the last minute of cook time is up, top turkey burgers with shredded cheese and place about 1 tablespoon of water in the skillet.

-- Cover with a lid and cook until cheese is melted and burgers are cooked through
+- Cover with a lid and cook until cheese is melted and burgers are cooked through.
+Remove when done.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!